quavedev/performance-audit/README.md

 ## How to use

-Pass a array of tests to the `createTest` function.
+Pass a array of tests to the `checkPerformance` function.

 Test object structure:
 - `url`: The link to test